Skip to footer content

 Output

-How to Use Excel Formulas Programmatically?
+How Do I Use Excel Formulas Programmatically?

 Excel formulas bring spreadsheets to life with automatic calculations.
 IronXL supports formula creation and evaluation, enabling dynamic spreadsheets that update automatically.
+The library includes support for over 165 Excel functions and allows you to edit formulas programmatically.

 var workbook = WorkBook.Create();